Do you have ELL students in your classroom? Support their language development within the writing workshop with language-focused strategy groups!

 When my sister and I were kids, we played Super Mario Brothers on Nintendo.
-I witnessed her saving the princess at least three times during our summer video game marathons. … Continue Reading English Language Development Frames
+I witnessed her saving the princess at least three times during our summer video game marathons.
+I watched as she passed through all the levels seamlessly.
+She knew what was expected of her at each level that would prepare her for… Continue reading English Language Development Frames

 "Suddenly, the most beautiful words filled the air.
 Eva was rehearsing her writing aloud, in Spanish.
 I quickly reached for my phone and recorded her, so she'd remember her plans.
 But Eva didn’t need that.
 The words came right back, this time, on paper."

 Read on for a snippet of a writing conference using Google Translate with an upper elementary student who is learning English.

 Last week, I had a little brainstorming session with one of my favorite groups of teachers and we came up with a list of tried-and-true teaching moves to help the truly non-talking kids open up a little when it comes time to talk about the work they've been doing.